 Technical SEO helps identify any duplicate content on your website and helps you manage your content better.
 Duplicate content can negatively affect your SEO and the use of canonical tags and other technical SEO methods can help eliminate such problems.

 Website load speeds are important when it comes to search engine rankings.
 No matter how good your content is, bad website optimization and networking will lead to a lower page rank for your content which is where technical SEO comes in.

 How to Do Technical SEO?

 Technical SEO involves complex procedures that need to be followed to meet the criteria of search engines.
-For this, you have to work on your website speed, user-friendly design, secure connectivity (SSL certificate), etc. Thus, having a checklist can help you tweak your site’s technical parameters.
+For this, you have to work on your website speed, user-friendly design, secure connectivity (SSL certificate), and a host of other parameters.
 So, here are the most relevant technical parameters that need to be implemented on your site.